boldbi/boldbi-kubernetes/docs/bold-bi-auto-deployment.md

 ### Bold BI on Microsoft Azure Kubernetes Service

-1. Download the deployment file [here](https://raw.githubusercontent.com/boldbi/boldbi-kubernetes/UMP-22952-Autodeployment-documentation/deploy/auto-deployment/deploy_aks.yaml) to deloy Bold BI on AKS.
+1. Download the deployment file from [here](https://raw.githubusercontent.com/boldbi/boldbi-kubernetes/UMP-22952-Autodeployment-documentation/deploy/auto-deployment/deploy_aks.yaml) to deloy Bold BI on AKS.

 2. Navigate to the folder where the deployment files were downloaded from **Step 1**.

 3.Create a File share instance in your storage account and note the File share name to store the shared folders for application usage.

 4. Encode the storage account name and storage key in base64 format.

    For encoding the values to base64 please run the following command in powershell

     ```console
     [System.Convert]::ToBase64String([System.Text.Encoding]::UTF8.GetBytes("<plain-text>"))